wesleycamargo/azure-docs.pt-br/articles/backup/backup-azure-restore-windows-server.md

 <properties
-   pageTitle="Restaurar dados para um Windows Server ou Client do Azure usando o modelo de implantação do Gerenciador de Recursos | Microsoft Azure" description="Saiba como restaurar de um Windows Server ou Windows Client." services="backup" documentationCenter="" authors="saurabhsensharma"
+   pageTitle="Restore data to a Windows Server or Windows Client from Azure using the Resource Manager deployment model | Microsoft Azure" description="Learn how to restore from a Windows Server or Windows Client." services="backup" documentationCenter="" authors="saurabhsensharma"